AntoineSavage/pizzascript/README.md

 Here are some examples of functions using such symbols:
 ```
 # evaluate the arguments left to right
-# the following two functions are equivalent
+# the following two literals are equivalent
 (func (x) x)
 (func 'eval (x) x)